 The Road Watch program was implemented to address many traffic concerns and incidents relating to aggressive driving, which occur throughout Georgina on a regular basis.

-Pads of Citizen Report Forms are available from the local police station and the YRP Road Watch website.
-A Citizen Report Form may be used any time you observe an act of aggressive driving.
-Please ensure that you include as much of the requested information as possible especially the license plate information.
-Your name, address and telephone number must be included on in the report.
+Aggressive driving can be reported through a Road Watch Report online.
+Please ensure that you include as much of the requested information as possible, especially the license plate information.
+Your name, address and telephone number must be included in the report.
 All information is kept in strict confidence.

-Please remember that if the incident is of an urgent nature, call the police immediately.
+If the incident is of an urgent nature, please call the police immediately.

 Aggressive driving consists of speeding, following too close, failure to yield right-of-way, improper lane changes, improper passing, disobeying traffic sings and signals and impaired driving.

 You can do your part by setting an example of good driving habits.
 Our roads can be safe if we all take responsibility.

 Driving is a privilege.
 If you are a thrill seeker, think twice before you put your foot on the accelerator.
 Selfish moments of speeding and aggressive driving can have a permanent effect on someone's life.
 Slow down...
 Stay in control.